aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 The authorization server MUST:

-* require client authentication for confidential clients or for any client that was issued client credentials (or with other authentication requirements),
+* require client authentication for confidential clients (or with other authentication requirements),

 * authenticate the client if client authentication is included,